busraoguzoglu/CYK-Parser-with-Turkish-CFG/README.md

 # CMPE-561-HW2

-Implementation of CYK algorithm for to act as a recognizer and parser.
+Implementation of CYK algorithm to act as a recognizer and parser.
 Representation of CFG for Turkish that also works as a checking point for agreement phenomena is available on the project.

 Examples are available on Jupyter file.